BrianCarela/MERN-Snippets/backend-CRUD/README.md

 - Each item within the body is a line of code that you want to auto-generate
 - The description is just a full description of what the snippet is.

+## Generate a snippet from a file

+Creating the `body` property of a snippet can be time consuming, because you have to go line-by-line and write it all out.
+Here is a shortcut way of doing it:

+1. Open the file you wish to turn into a snippet.
+Take a look at any variable names that would be modified upon each use of a snippet, and use `${1:replaceMe}` in place of anything needing to be modified
+2. Open `snippetify.js` and modify line 4 to target the file you're trying to turn into a snippet
+3. The results will be on a file called `snippet.js`.
+Select all and copy the entire thing
+4. Within `"body": []` paste it

+This should shorten the time it takes to create a new snippet out of a template!

 ## How to use a snippet

 1. Begin typing the prefix until you see it highlighted on the drop-down menu that appears.